AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

 a given requirement is always included within the testing strategy description for this requirement.
-Each line in such a table designates a particular testcase, requirement or group artifact, with an abbreviation denoting the kind of artifact in the first column - see the :ref:`abbrevs` section below for the list of abbrevations used.
-The second column on each line contains the artifact local name and the third column contains a short description of the artifact contents.
+Each line in such a table designates a particular testcase, requirement or group artifact, with an abbreviation denoting the kind of artifact in the first column, the artifact local name in the second column and a short description of the artifact contents in the third.
+See the :ref:`abbrevs` section later in this chapter for the list of abbrevations used in the first column.

 At the top of the hierarchy, collections of high level requirement groups are collected in **Chapters** and **Subchapters**, typically per language and